serverless/serverless/docs/deprecations.md

 Endpoints are configured to automatically follow timeout setting as configured on functions (with extra margin needed to process HTTP request on AWS side)

-<a name="MISSING_FRAMEWORK_VERSION"><div>&nbsp;</div></a>

-## Missing `frameworkVersion` in service configuration

-Starting from v2.0.0 `frameworkVersion` will be a required in service configuration, when relying on a globally installed `serverless` package.

-It's to ensure that major release upgrades do not accidentally break service deployments (and new major releases are planned to be published more frequently that it was in a past)

 <a name="SLSS_CLI_ALIAS"><div>&nbsp;</div></a>

 ## `slss` alias